sun0day/dns-detector/README.md

 ## Embedded DNS Server

-`dns-selector` also embeds some famous DNS servers to help resolve IP address.
+`dns-detector` also embeds some famous DNS servers to help resolve IP address.

 - 1.1.1.1
 - 8.8.8.8